 - Pilot Intervention

-- Scaling & KSA Transfer
+- Scaling & Growth Focus

-Scaling and KSA Transfer
+Scaling and Growth Focus

-Once we see good patterns of success in the pilot interventions, my focus will start shifting to a scaling strategy.
-As we now know what “works” in the organization, we next need to make sure that the success continues beyond my eventual disengagement.
-The key is “KSA” (Knowledge, Skill and Ability, or Attitude, Aptitude) transfer, and I do this in the form of “coach the coaches” and “train the trainers” to designated leaders, managers and other talent in the client organization.
-This effectively is Organizational Capability Building.
+Once we see good patterns of success in the pilot interventions, the focus will start shifting to a scaling strategy.
+Now that we know what “works” in the organization, we next need to find ways that success will sustain organically.